e-Spirit/fsxa-pattern-library/README.md

 Refer to the [testing library documentation](https://testing-library.com/docs/vue-testing-library/intro) for more information.

 ## Legal Notices
-FSXA-Pattern-library is a product of [e-Spirit AG](http://www.e-spirit.com), Dortmund, Germany.
+FSXA-Pattern-library is a product of [Crownpeak Technology GmbH](http://www.e-spirit.com), Dortmund, Germany.
 The FSXA-Pattern-library is subject to the Apache-2.0 license.

 ## Disclaimer